-This year, we supported Robert as he returned to Antarctica with Gez Draycott, SES Vice President of Solutions Engineering.
-SES provided Robert and his team with space-based connectivity on the original mission (ClimateForce: Antarctica ’22) and this year we were delighted to sponsor Gez as they both ventured back – this time to the South Pole.
+This year, we supported Robert as he returned to Antarctica with Gez Draycott, SES Vice President of Solutions Engineering, but this time around, they visited the South Pole.
+SES provided Robert and his team with space-based connectivity on the original mission (ClimateForce: Antarctica ’22).

 Why did the pair return to the Antarctic?